OpenDDS/OpenDDS/README.md

 There are two distributions of ACE/TAO that can be used with OpenDDS:

 * OCI ACE/TAO 2.2a patch 16
   * This will be automatically downloaded by default when using the configure script.
   * Can be manually downloaded from:
     * http://download.objectcomputing.com/TAO-2.2a_patches/
-* DOC Group ACE/TAO 2.5.5
+* DOC Group ACE 6.5.5 / TAO 2.5.5
   * When using the configure script, DOG Group ACE/TAO can be downloaded using one of these arguments:
     * `--doc-group` for the latest release